Refried and other canned beans — Healthy or not?

 Dear Confused by food,

-Although confusion about food is a very good reason to see a nutritionist, you don't have to wait until you have a question or for something to be wrong in order to see someone.
-A nutritionist can help with questions as basic as the one you posed about refried beans, or any other food fallacies or facts that make you curious.
-Nutritionists are trained to assess your everyday diet and eating patterns, work with you to make simple changes that would lead to healthier choices and lifestyle, and provide you with additional resources to help you make more informed decisions about eating.
-Check with your primary care provider for a referral.
+Although confusion about food is a very good reason to see a nutritionist, or a registered dietitian (RD), you don't have to wait until you have a question or for something to be wrong in order to make an appointment.
+S/he can help with questions as basic as the one you posed about refried beans, or any other food fallacies or facts that pique your interest.
+They are trained to assess your everyday diet and eating patterns, work with you to make simple changes that would lead to healthier choices and lifestyle, and provide you with additional resources to help you make more informed decisions about eating.
+Your health care provider will likely be able to provide a referral for you.

 As for other canned beans, it depends whether you're talking about refried beans in a can, or plain beans.
-It is always a good idea to read the label to find out what type of oil or fat was used.
-Plain beans are usually cooked in water or chicken broth with a bit of spices and are generally fine in terms of saturated fat and cholesterol.
+Again, it's always a good idea to read the label to find out what type of oil or fat was used.
+Plain beans are usually cooked in water or chicken broth with a bit of spices and are generally low in fat.
+It’s worth noting that, if you’re also looking to reduce your sodium intake, canned beans can have a bit of sodium in them.
 In order to decrease the sodium content, it also helps to rinse the beans before cooking or serving.
-Beans prepared in a healthy way are a good vegetarian source of protein, fiber, antioxidants and vitamins, making them an overall incredibly nutritious food.
+Often, you can purchase low-sodium varieties of beans at your grocery as well.
+Generally speaking though, beans (when prepared in a healthy way) are a good vegetarian source of protein, fiber, antioxidants and vitamins, making them an overall incredibly nutritious food.

 Hopefully this has cleared up the beans and nutrition situation and will lead you to many enjoyable meals.